MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-general.md

   - Creating IPv6-named networks doesn't work in the Azure portal, `http://portal.microsoftazure.de/`.
 Use the Azure portal at `https://portal.azure.com` to create IPv6-named networks.

-   - You can't create trusted IP address ranges from the Deutschland portal when establishing Azure multi-factor authentication (MFA) service settings.
-Use the Office 365 services Azure AD portal to create Azure MFA trusted IP address ranges.
+   - You can't create trusted IP address ranges for Azure Multi-Factor Authentication (MFA) service settings from the Microsoft Cloud Deutschland portal.
+Use the Azure AD portal for Office 365 services to create Azure MFA trusted IP address ranges.

 - For Conditional Access: